-- 1. Set the radio volume to the desired level. - Press the MENU button to display the radio setup menu. - Press the softkey under the AUTO VOLUM (automatic volume) tab on the radio displays. - 4.
+- Set the radio volume to the desired level. - 2.
+Press the MENU button to display the radio setup menu. - Press the softkey under the AUTO VOLUM (automatic volume) tab on the radio display. - 4.
 Press the softkey under the desired Speed Compensated Volume setting (OFF, Low, Med, or High) to select the level of radio volume compensation.
 The display times out after approximately 10 seconds.
-Each higher setting increases the audio volume to compensate for faster vehicle speeds.
+Each higher setting allows for more radio volume compensation at faster vehicle speeds.

+Noise Compensation

-Noise Compensation Technology: Vehicles with the LTZ package and a Bose[®] Audio System include the Bose AudioPilot[®] noise compensation technology.
-When turned on, AudioPilot[®] continuously adjusts the audio system equalization, to compensate for background noise, so that music always sounds the same at the set volume level.
+Technology: Vehicles with the LTZ package and a Bose Audio System include the Bose AudioPilot® noise compensation technology.
+When turned on, AudioPilot continuously adjusts the audio system equalization, to compensate for background noise, so that music always sounds the same at the set volume level.

 This feature is most effective at lower radio volume settings where background noise can affect how well the music is heard.
-At higher volume settings, where the music is much louder than the background noise, there might be little or no adjustments by AudioPilot[®].
+At higher volume settings, where the music is much louder than the background noise, there might be little or no adjustments by AudioPilot.